The Rightline Gear Cargo Saddlebag includes the following:

 Attach The Cargo Saddlebag To The Vehicle - WITHOUT A Roof Rack

-Place the Car Clips in the gap between the vehicle’s rear hatch door and roof (Fig 19).
-Make sure the protective pads are face down on the top rear corner of the vehicle (Fig 20).
+Place the Car Clips in the gap between the vehicle’s rear hatch door and roof (Fig 20 and Fig 21).

-Buckle the long side straps into the short side straps (Fig 21), testing that the buckle is fully engaged.
+Make sure the roof protection pads (Fig 21 and Fig 22) are face down on the top rear corner of the vehicle.
+Buckle the long side straps into the short side straps (Fig 23).
+Test that the buckles are fully engaged.
 Adjust the overall length of the straps so that the bottom of the carrier is level with the top of the bumper (Fig 2).

 Attach The Bottom Straps

-Run each of the (2) bottom straps through the (2) guides on each side of the bag.
-Attach them to the tow hitch, bumper, or to something underneath the bumper (Fig 23).
+Run the (2) bottom straps through the guides on the bottom of the carrier and around the tow hitch, bumper, or frame behind the bumper (Fig 24).

-Adjust each strap’s buckle (Fig 24) and tri-glide (Fig 25) so that no excess strap material will flap in the wind.
+Buckle each strap’s end together (Fig 25).
+Adjust each strap’s tri-glide so that no excess strap will flap in the wind (Fig 26).

 Cargo Saddlebag Safety Notes